How activation works

 Edit an active property

-You can't edit a property that is already active on either staging or production networks.
-If you want to edit a property that's currently active, you must create a new version.
-Edit the new version, save, review, test if necessary, and submit for activation to replace the configuration that's currently active.
-For more information, see Properties.
+You can’t edit a property that’s already active on either the staging or production networks.
+If you need to edit a currently active property, create a new version.

 If you have previously activated two or more versions of a Property Manager configuration, you can view an XML diff by selecting the Diff Against vN link in the Currently Active row.
 This is a more advanced functionality for users who are familiar with the XML code that is used to implement the configuration.